Selection for Bergen-Belsen

 "And then it was the two girls' turn: Anne and Margot.
 And Anne stood with her face still even under the spotlight and nudged Margot.
 And Margot stood upright in the light and there they stood for a moment.
 Naked and bare.
 And Anne looked at us with her bright face as she stood upright, and then they went.
 What happened behind the spotlight could no longer be seen.
 And Mrs Frank screamed: 'The children!
 Oh God!"'[3]

 Auguste van Pels was also selected for the transport to Bergen-Belsen.
-The group of over one thousand women was locked in a hut until the transport left the next day, 1 November 1944.
+The group of over one thousand women was locked in a hut until the transport left in the early morning of 1 November 1944.
 The train arrived in Bergen-Belsen a few days later, on 3 November 1944.[4]

 Footnotes